Simon Watson Taylor (anarchist): Surrealism and anarchism

+Watson Taylor and Melly were to become life-long friends.

 Free Unions/Union Libres

-In 1944, Watson Taylor inherited £2,000 from an uncle, which prompted him to consider the possibility of producing a surrealist review.
-His planned title was Free Unions/Union Libres, in homage to the love poem libre Union libre by André Breton, the French surrealist.
+In 1944, an uncle left Watson Taylor an inheritance of £2,000, which prompted him to decide to produce a surrealist review.
+His planned title for it was Free Unions/Union Libres, in homage to the love poem libre Union libre by André Breton, the French writer and poet, and co-founder of surrealism.
 Watson Taylor hoped that he would be able to obtain help from Express Printers.
-It eventually proved to be invaluable to Watson Taylor in two ways.
-It procured on the black market the high-quality paper that he wanted, and which otherwise would have been extremely difficult for him to procure.
-And it printed the review.
+Its help could be invaluable because it could obtain the high-quality paper that he wanted which otherwise would have been extremely difficult for him to procure.
+And of course it could print the review.

-By the end of 1944, Watson Taylor had collated all the contents: prose text, poems and illustrations, that he needed for the review.
+By the end of 1944, Watson Taylor had collated all the contents that he needed for the review, including prose text, poems and illustrations.
 All that remained was to receive the design for the cover that Birmingham-based surrealist painter Conroy Maddox had promised.
 (Note: The cover, which Remy described as an écrémage (see the entry for Écrémage, in Surrealist techniques), is reproduced in Remy 2018, and on an unpaginated preliminary page in Morris 2022.)
 However, then two unexpected related events occurred.
 First, early one Sunday morning, policemen from the Special Branch of Scotland Yard raided Watson Taylor's flat.
-Watson Taylor recounted that they were not interested in him but in his anarchist friend John Olday, who had written a Freedom Press Forces Letter which was sent to the subscribers of the anarchist journal War Commentary.
-The policemen didn't find John Olday in the flat.
-So they contented themselves with removing the mass of typescripts, photographs and artwork that Watson Taylor had been assembling for Free Unions/Union Libres that was on his desk and which were declared to be 'coded messages and as such not to be released.'
-Second, at the end of the year, the editors of War Commentary: Vernon Richards, Marie Louise Berneri, Philip Sansom and John Hewetson, were arrested by police officers, also from the Special Branch, on a charge of ‘incitement to disaffection’, ostensibly for distributing ant-war leaflets to soldiers at Waterloo Station who were about to entrain for embarkation to the Middle East.
+Watson Taylor recounted that they were not interested in him but in John Olday, who had written a Freedom Press Forces Letter which was sent to the subscribers of the anarchist journal War Commentary.
+The policemen didn't find Olday in the flat.
+Instead they found a mass of typescripts, photographs and artwork that Watson Taylor had been assembling for Free Unions/Union Libres that was on his desk which they took away for further inspection as 'potentially subversive anarchist propaganda' and which were later declared to be 'coded messages and as such not to be released'.
+Second, at the end of the year, the editors of War Commentary: Richards, Berneri, Sansom and John Hewetson, were arrested by police officers from the Special Branch on a charge of ‘incitement to disaffection’, ostensibly for distributing ant-war leaflets to soldiers at Waterloo Station who were about to entrain for embarkation to the Middle East.
 Watson Taylor stood bail for Sansom.
+All the editors apart from Berneri were jailed for nine months, despite the valiant attempts that Watson Taylor made in his capacity as the treasurer of the Freedom Press Defence Committee.

+In July 1946, a policeman returned to Watson Taylor his typescripts, photographs and artwork.
+Richards and Sansom had been released.
+And Watson Taylor had edited Free Unions/Unions Libres.
+Consequently, the review was finally printed with the technical assistance of Sansom and Berneri.
+It was a 48-page bilingual publication which comprised forty-eight contributions from various authors.
+Marcel Jean, the French surrealist, described it as follows: